-- Staff must request translation of Category 1-4 forms and records through their designated LEP Coordinator.
-Category 1-4 translations are for DDA Central Office use only.
+- 1. Staff must request translation of Category 1-4 forms and records through their designated LEP Coordinator.
+Category 1-4 translations are for DDD Central Office use only.
 They include translating publications, forms, and records.
 Written materials used for outreach must be available in the eight (8) primary languages and in enlarged print.
 Films or videos must be subtitled when necessary in order to address special language needs in services areas. - 2.
-Category 5, Client Specific translation requests, will go through the Regional Operations Manager or the Regional Administrator's designee.
-When translating client specific documents generated from CARE use the "Translating CARE Documents" instructions available on the DDA Intranet website.
+Category 5, Client Specific translation requests, will go through the Regional Business Manager or the Regional Administrator's designee.
+When translating client specific documents generated from CARE use the "Translating CARE Documents" instructions available on the DDD Intranet website.
 For all other documents use DSHS 17-120, Translation and Order Request.
-This link is available on the DSHS DDA intranet website only.